awpala/my-omscs-notes/cs-6290/11-vliw.md

 The (probably) most famous example of how *not* to implement the VLIW concept is Intel's **Itanium** processors line, characterized by the following:
   * ***Tons*** of instruction set architecture (ISA) features to enable compiler-facilitated instruction scheduling, etc.
   * Consequently, the resulting processor hardware became ***very complicated***
-    * While it was no longer necessary to check fo dependencies between instructions, it correspondingly introduced so many other "bells and whistles" in the process of "achieving" this that resulting hardware was among the most complicated that was every conceived/built by Intel thus far
+    * While it was no longer necessary to check for dependencies between instructions, it correspondingly introduced so many other "bells and whistles" in the process of "achieving" this that resulting hardware was among the most complicated that was every conceived/built by Intel thus far
     * And nevertheless, fundamentally, it is still ultimately a VLIW processor which is otherwise generally ill-suited for "irregular"/non-"normal" program code

 Another example of where VLIW is used is in **digital signal processing (DSP)** processors.
 DSP is characterized by ubiquitous floating-point work/instructions, typically involving regular/predictable loops comprised of a small amount of per-loop-iteration work but executed over many iterations.
 For this particular (specialized) use case, VLIW provides the following corresponding **benefits**: